The Entranced Essence

 When I saw an Open Call on the theme of "Entranced Essence", hosted by a gallery that specialises in experimental and conceptual work, I immediately buried myself in the studio and finished three pieces that were calling out to be submitted.
 To my delight, all three works were accepted for the exhibition, also forming part of a backdrop for two performance art/spoken word/music evenings.

-Instead of the usual Opening event, there will be a "Finissage" at the end of the exhibition period.
-This is set to be a reception with a difference as it will be incorporating art/poetry/sound performances alongside the visual art.
-All welcome!
-Saturday 4th May 6-9pm.
+Instead of the usual Opening event, there was a "Finissage" at the end of the exhibition period.
+This was a reception with a difference, incorporating a superb selection of art/poetry/sound performances alongside the visual art.
+I highly recommend you get on their mailing list and attend one of their fantastic happenings!

 My three takes on "The Entranced Essence":